shivannis/xandr-docs-public/xandr-docs/articles/curate/customize-your-seller-profile.md

 - **Country** - Enter the country in which the primary contact is located.
 - **Company Info** - Enter any additional information about your company that may be relevant.
 - **Use the same information for my buyer profile** - Select this checkbox to use this same information when a seller is viewing your buyer profile in the **Partner Center** screen.
 - **Inventory Trust chart** - View an overview of the audit quality of your inventory.
-You can see the number of impressions as well as the percentage of your inventory that has been self-audited (**Seller-reviewed**) or audited by Xandr (**Platform-reviewed**).
+You can see the number of impressions as well as the percentage of your inventory that has been self-audited (**Seller-reviewed**) or audited by Microsoft Advertising (**Platform-reviewed**).
 The statistics for **All** inventory will include your audited and unauditedd inventory.

 ## Step 3.
 Record your changes